 Free Gift Box

 One thing you may want to consider is to combine a box of gifts along with your Shock and Awe packet.
 This could include a copy or copies (one for a friend) of your book(s), a CD or DVD of some of your latest marketing articles, videos, interviews, marketing reels.
-It could also include printed transcripts of podcasts, video interviews, etc. Throw in some snacks to munch on while they peruse the box or watch your videos.
+It could also include printed transcripts of podcasts, video interviews, etc. Throw in some snacks like pocky to munch on while they peruse the box or watch your videos.
 Make it fun.
 Make it different.
-I’ve seen some boxes where a can of beer or mini-bottles of wine and plastic glasses be included to “toast the new relationship.”
+I’ve seen some boxes where beer or champagne bottles are included to “toast the new relationship.”

 I Pay You Consultation